-Today people want to travel with a purpose, and we want to do so responsibly
+Today people want to travel with a purpose, and want to do so responsibly

 If the wildlife of Africa is to thrive for future generations to appreciate, it must be considered by the local communities to have value.
 In some of the poorest places on earth, where mere survival is a continual reality, this value will be judged not in romantic terms, but purely in financial worth.
 Quite simply, wild animals must pay their way.

 Safari tourism plays a hugely important role in helping to preserve Africa’s wild habitats and creatures.
 Without tourists, the wildlife will quickly disappear.
 However, tourism needs to be properly managed, benefit the local communities and impact on the environment as little as possible.
-Read about what our partners in Africa are doing during the Covid-19 pandemic to ensure the survival of their people, wildlife and land, and how you can help them.
+The Covid-19 pandemic highlighted the importance of positive impact tourism to conservation and communities, and many of our partners in Africa took extraordinary efforts to ensure the survival of their people, wildlife and land during the absence of tourists – you can read more about this here.

 Environmental and ethical principles should be taken into consideration when choosing destinations and accommodation.
 This is however extremely difficult for travellers to research and judge, which is why it is so important that you book your arrangements in Africa through a recognised Africa specialist that clearly demonstrates an understanding of and a commitment to Responsible Tourism.